Andrea Pisano

 Andrea Pisano (1295-1348)

-Italian Gothic sculptor and architect Andrea Pisano was also known as Andrea da Pontedera.
+Trained in Gothic sculpture, the Italian sculptor and architect Andrea Pisano - also known as Andrea da Pontedera - was an important pioneer of prototype Renaissance sculpture of the trecento.
 His chief works were executed in Florence, the most important of which were his three bronze doors for the baptistery of the Cathedral of Florence (completed in 1336).
-He was highly influenced by the sculpture of Giovanni Pisano and the renaissance artist Giotto.
+An important forerunner of the courtly International Gothic style of art, he was highly influenced by the sculpture of Giovanni Pisano and the renaissance artist Giotto.

 Biography